Oikio/clean-architecture-fe/readme.md

 Pure functions, which can be grouped and used across the project

 # TODO:
 !
-Fix circular dependency for state streams with rxjs-spy
+Update recompose for RxJS6 ASAP: https://github.com/acdlite/recompose/pull/660
 ?
 Add tools for useCases filtering
 Add proper logging tools  (Fix issue with double dispatching?)
 Fix HMR for RxJS and react (https://github.com/gaearon/react-hot-loader  ?)
 Add state, usCases and enhancers factories
 Decide how dependant useCases should work with each other